jespb/Python-M6GP/README.txt

         - By default "datasets/" is used
         - Use "-dsdir ./" for the root directory

-    [-es elite_size]
-        - This flag expects an integer with the elite size;
-        - By default, the elite has size 1.

     [-md max_depth]
         - This flag expects an integer with the maximum initial depth for the trees;
         - By default, this value is set to 6.